dropcase/dropcase-11ty/_src/about/index.md

 I like bullet points, especially my own.

 I like being able to connect - well, just about anything.
 People, ideas, systems, patterns, all of it.

+Being a whole and healthy person takes a __lot__ of work.
+Maybe I'll get there someday.